nguyenhaidang94/ml-from-scratch/README.md

-# A repository to replicate machine learning algorithms
+# A repository to replicate ML algorithms

 # Project structure
 ```